Welcome to today's edition of the Rush 24-7 podcast.

 Media tells us we're heading toward a recession.

-It was a constant, never-ending drumbeat against the Bush administration against the country.
+It was a constant, never-ending drumbeat against the Bush administration, against the country.

-And so, yeah, if if if the if the regime comes along and if all the news media reports all the jobs being created, whether you see it or not, you're gonna believe it.
+And so, yeah, if the regime comes along and if all the news media reports all these jobs being created, whether you see it or not, you're going to believe it, just like you believed your neighbor was hurting when you didn't know it.

 So they can have an effect.